How Jennifer Grey’s nose job changed her style type—and made her unrecognizable

 That all might sound exaggerated.
 But based on Grey’s before and after photos, it’s completely believable that people failed to recognize her after surgery.
 Altering her nose seemed to somehow transform her entire face.

 How is this possible?
-The obvious answer is her nose became way shorter, but Grey’s style essences reveal a much more fascinating story.
+The obvious answer is her nose became way shorter.
+But Grey’s style essences reveal a much more fascinating story.

 What was Jennifer Grey’s style type before rhinoplasty?